3. Cows

 When people try to justify why they eat animals, the main thing the conversation generally reveals is how divorced people are from the reality of modern industrial farming.

-Animal agriculture today bears little resemblance to the way animals were kept on farms for most of human history.
-People's knowledge appears to have advanced little beyond the children's book images of a cow called Daisy wearing a straw hat, the rooster on the fence greeting the sun, and the anthropomorphised smiling pig in a green field.
-Certainly, these are the sort of images the livestock industry adorns its products with, but it is strange that adults would believe an industrial system with billions of animals in it is still anything like Old MacDonald’s farm.
-Modern animal farms have thousands or even millions of a single gender and breed of animal, crowded into conditions where the only limit on cruelty is where it might interfere with profits.
+Modern animal farms have thousands or even millions of a single gender and breed of animal, crowded into conditions where the only limit on cruelty is anything that might interfere with profits.
+Cruel ways of slaughtering animals are sometimes changed, not because they are cruel, but rather because they flood an animal's body with so many stress hormones that they are detectable in the final product.
 Chopping off tails, horns, beaks, and genitals is all routine and done without anaesthetic.
-Animals are taken from their mothers, fed alive into grinders, and experience other horrors that are considered just part of the business.
-Except for vegans who don't contribute to the system, only a tiny portion of the public seems to care about any of this.
-The profits of animal agriculture corporations are largely based on the near-total apathy of many animal product consumers towards the lives of animals.
-Exploiting animals is big business, run by vast corporations to maximise profits for their owners and investors; the slaughter of more animals is to them something only to be celebrated.
-In this chain of oppression of other forms of life, extending from corporate executives to end consumers, only a vanishing few people involved will ever spend a moment to bear witness to, or even think about, the lives and deaths of the animals in the system they pay for and profit from.
+Animals are taken from their families, fed alive into grinders, and experience regular horrors that are considered just part of the business.
+Except for vegans who don't contribute to the system, only a tiny minority of the public seems to care about any of this.
+The profits of animal agriculture corporations are heavily increased by the near-total apathy of many animal product consumers towards the lives of animals.
+Animal exploitation is big business, run by vast corporations to maximise profits for owners and investors.
+This is a part of society where slaughtering even more animals is something only to be celebrated.
+In this chain based on the oppression of other forms of life, extending from corporate executives to end consumers, only a vanishing few people involved will ever spend a moment to bear witness to, or even think about, the lives and deaths of the animals in the system they pay for and profit from.

 Ethical transitions